 Download the template here.

 Then, punch holes around the outsides of the pieces.
 Pin in place and sew with yarn and a darning needle.

-Ready to give one of these a try?
+Ready to give one of these non-slip methods a try?
 Which is your favorite?

 Share your work in our Facebook Community!

 (and get a free gift!)